-Another problem which may arise is that the company’s insurance company may never be notified of your maritime injury claim.
+Another problem that may arise is that the company’s insurance company may never be notified of your maritime injury claim.
 Typically, vessel companies and oil rig companies have specific insurance which covers work-related injuries.
 The companies are aware that injuries happen in this line of work, so they purchase insurance to protect them should a work injury happen.
 It is their responsibility to notify their insurance company once an injury claim is filed.
 It is important, and usually best, for these insurance companies to become involved at the very beginning of a claim.

 However, your employer will often try to hide an injury claim from their insurance company in order to prevent their premiums from increasing.
-This is a bad situation, and if you can, you want to always make sure that your company is properly reporting your injury and the need for your medical treatment to its insurance carrier.
+This is a bad situation and, if you can, you want to always make sure that your company is properly reporting your injury and the need for your medical treatment to its insurance carrier.